How to Become a Hospital CNA

 Hospital CNAs spend a great deal of their time learning healthcare in literally a “hands-on” way.
-A hospital CNA may teach others how to become a CNA or decide to continue his or her education and become an LPN or an RN.
+A hospital CNA may decide to continue his or her education and become an LPN or an RN.
 After a few years of experience, a CNA may get into management and supervise other CNAs.

-According to the Bureau of Labor Statistics (BLS), in 2010, hospital CNAs earned a median annual salary of $24,010 or $11.54 per hour.
-Typical salaries ranged from $17,790 to $34,580.
+According to the Bureau of Labor Statistics (BLS), hospital CNAs earn a median annual salary of $25,710 or $12.36 per hour.
+Typical salaries range from $19,390 to $36,890.
 Wages paid to hospital CNAs often vary depending on the particular CNA’s duties, level of responsibility, educational background and job location.
 In comparison, self-employed CNAs generally earn higher wages than hospital CNAs, but hospital CNAs on average earn more than CNAs employed in other medical facilities.